WeedenA/5630_FinalProject/README.md

 display.py: Pulls in results from scalability trials for each baseline and final algorithm, plots fit vs predict times for each algorithm, maps overall final performance of each algorithm -VIS

-getTeamscore.py: Calculates zscore based on individual champion -DATA

-mlpClassifier.py: Single-runs NN trials, and performs complete scalability trial, outputs results to be used by display -ALGO
+nnMLPClassifier.py: Single-runs NN trials, and performs complete scalability trial, outputs results to be used by display -ALGO

-multinomial.py: Single-runs NB trials, and performs complete scalability trial, outputs results to be used by display -ALGO
+NaiveBayes.py: Single-runs NB trials, and performs complete scalability trial, outputs results to be used by display -ALGO

-neighbors.py: Single-runs kNN trials, and performs complete scalability trial, outputs results to be used by display -ALGO
+kNearestNeighbors.py: Single-runs kNN trials, and performs complete scalability trial, outputs results to be used by display -ALGO

-neural_network.ipynb: Evaluation and assessment of the final product's feasibility, variations in layer sizes and quantity
-    comparisons, confusion matrices.

 newerWeights.py: Uses final updated process to assess how weighted each objective and statistics should be in
     the player ability score calculations.
 Also assists in data-set review to identify useless features -AGG/DATA